-Before you can request a certificate through our online application, you need to use the Exchange Admin Center to generate a Certificate Signing Request (CSR) for your website.
+Before you can request a certificate through our portal, you need to use the Exchange Admin Center to generate a Certificate Signing Request (CSR) for your website.

 If you need to secure more than one domain name, we recommend that you use a Multiple Domain Unified Communications Certificate (UCC) with your Microsoft® Exchange Server.
 For more information, see What is a Multiple Domain (UCC) SSL certificate?

 - Log in to the Exchange Admin Center.